-Standard category Concept Leaders Training Programs The primary objective is to enhance the capacity of personnel who are involved in important decision making in an organization or who are engaged in highly specialized areas.
-Trainers Training Programs This type aims to disseminate the kinds of knowledge and skills which become significant when many people learn them.
-This type of programs target at mid-level personnel of "front-line" occupations such as teachers, nurses and extension officers.
-Such program is implemented with the aim of the specified final beneficiaries gaining knowledge and skills thorough program participants, in addition to the development of the abilities of the participants themselves.
-Solution Creation Programs This type aims to facilitate problem solving in an organization or a society such as making improvements in the operation of an organization, the creation of political measures and the establishment of systems.
-Programs of this type provide an opportunity for partner countries to consider the measures needed to solve the problems in their countries by using the Japanese experience as a reference.
+Standard category Concept Leaders Training Programs This type aims to enhance the capacity of the personnel that is involved in important decision makings in organizations or who is engaged in highly specialized areas.
+Trainers Training Programs This type aims to disseminate the kinds of knowledge and skills which become significant with wide acquisition among groups.
+This type of program target at mid-level personnel of "front-line" occupations such as teachers, nurses and extension officers.
+Such program is implemented with the aim of the specified final beneficiaries gaining knowledge and skill through program participants, in addition to the development of the abilities of the participants themselves.
+This type aims to facilitate problem solving in organizations or societies such as making improvements in the operation of organizations or the Solution Creation creation of political measures and the establishment of systems.
+Programs Programs of this type provide opportunities for partner countries to consider the measures needed to solve the problems in their countries by using the Japanese experience as a reference.
 International Dialogue Programs This type aims to share experience related to regional or global problems and to develop new knowledge.
 It promotes international dialogues and the creation of networks for important problems.